 Our review team looked at 38 of the best small garden tillers out there and found that the Earthwise TC70001 was the best option for most people.
 It has a strong, 8.5 amp motor for extended run-time, four strong steel tines for effective tilling, and a smart, lightweight design that makes it enjoyable and comfortable to use too.
-As well as this model, we also found six more of the best small garden tillers for you to choose from.
+As well as this model, we also found seven more of the best small garden tillers for you to choose from.

 We spent many hours reviewing and evaluating the quality of these small garden tillers based on a variety of factors.
 We looked at the power type, for example, which shows whether the model is corded, cordless, or requires manual effort to work.
 We looked at the engine in each tiller too to determine what kind of power output it can offer, as well as the tines and tires to see how effectively and efficiently it can be pushed around to till the soil.
 We considered other factors too, like dimensions and warranty, and you can find the results of our efforts in the table below, followed by in-depth reviews and a buying guide.

 More features: 2-in-1 model, 5 ¾ flip down wheels, single lever switch, safety features